brikteknologier/chhaang/README.md

   or a stoutmeal config object. see the stoutmeal docs for more info
 * `DrPublish` (optional) - a DrPublish plugin config object. if omitted, a DrPublish plugin will not be provided.
+* `Feide` (optional) - a Feide SAML endpoint config object.
+If omitted, no Feide SAML endpoint will be available.

 ## DrPublish configuration

 * `width` (optional, default 600) - default width of embedded videos
 * `height` (optional, default 338) - default height of embedded videos
 * `background` (optional, default #000) - background color of embedded videos

+## Feide configuration

+No configuration yet.